 Sabu made a name for himself by putting his body through a lot of abuse and dangerous spots in order to entertain fans.
 After all, Sabu truly loved up to his moniker as the ‘suicidal, genocidal, death-defying’ pro wrestler.

-While speaking during a recent episode of his 1 of Kind podcast, WWE Hall of Famer Rob Van Dam revealed that Sabu botched spots on purpose just so that he could work a certain member of the pro wrestling fandom, known as ‘marks.’
+While speaking during a recent episode of his 1 of a Kind podcast, WWE Hall of Famer Rob Van Dam revealed that Sabu botched spots on purpose just so that he could work a certain member of the pro wrestling fandom, known as ‘marks.’

 “He would do that and he would tell me he is gonna do it, and then I would see the write up and they would be criticizing him saying that he missed a bunch of spots because it was so different.
 It wouldn’t even, it wouldn’t fit in.
 And the only reason to do it would be, ‘Hey, that would happen.’